Thai jobless rate dips in fourth quarter but remains near multi-year high

-BANGKOK (Reuters) - Thailand’s unemployment dipped in the fourth quarter of 2020 from the previous three months as an easing of COVID-19 curbs prompted a revival in economic activity, but a recent uptick in infections poses a risk, the state planning agency said on Tuesday.
+BANGKOK (Reuters) - Thailand’s unemployment rate fell in the fourth quarter of 2020 from the third quarter, as an easing of COVID-19 curbs led to a revival in economic activity, but a recent rise in infections poses a risk, the state planning agency said on Tuesday.

 The unemployment rate was 1.86% in the October-December quarter, representing 730,000 workers without jobs, agency data showed, down from 1.90% in the September quarter.
 The rate hit an 11-year high of 1.95% in the June quarter.